 College is the perfect time to explore and expand your horizons.
 At Colorado State University, we’re surrounded by a welcoming community and an assortment of outdoor recreation options which give you a safe space to get off campus and experience something new.

 There’s no doubt that visiting campus is an important part of choosing which college is right for you.
-However, exploring the surrounding area is also an important step to take.
+However, exploring the surrounding area can also be worthwhile.
 Read on to learn which off-campus options are best for you.

 Check out our choice city

 Although Fort Collins is a growing city, accessibility and friendliness remain top-notch.
 It’s been consistently ranked as one of the top places to live in the U.S., and the surrounding area boasts a wide variety of recreation options.

 The hub of Fort Collins, Old Town, is located in CSU’s backyard — just a 10-minute walk from campus.
 Featuring a historic neighborhood and vibrant downtown with dining, entertainment, and shopping options for all tastes, Old Town is a must-see.
 Carve out an hour or two during your visit and check out what our choice city has to offer.